 - Certain bacteria, viruses, and fungi

-Learning to recognize the things that cause your eczema to flare up takes time and patience.
-It includes at length discussion with your Eczema Dermatologist, formulation treatment plans, and counseling.
+Learning to recognize the things that cause your eczema to flare up takes time and patience, but can help you manage your condition.